WDI-SEA/css-positioning/readme.md

 ## Introduction

-One of the best ways to sharpen your CSS skills is to try to recreate an existing style and layout, so take a look at the deliverable below, work with a partner, and build your own version of Instagram.com.
+build your own version of Instagram.com.
 Don't worry if you can't get it to look _exactly_ as you see but try your best to get as close as possible.

 There's a bit of starter code, so you can jump right into it.